Search Our Site

 Since some spider veins are caused by hormones, you cannot always prevent them.
 However, doing leg strengthening exercises during your gym sessions can help, as can elevating your legs for 20 minutes each evening if you stand a great deal during the work day.
 Enjoy that leg massage when your nail tech offers one during a pedicure.
 Avoid skin-tight clothing that restricts circulation—yes, those tight jeans might look good, but they might be squeezing your gams just a bit too tightly!

 With summer just around the corner, swimsuit season beckons.
-Don’t hide behind your towel—come in and see us about those pesky little spider veins so we can get them off your legs and out of your thoughts to help you feel confident and beautiful all summer long!
+You can treat varicose veins and spider veins, getting them off your legs and out of your thoughts to help you feel confident and beautiful all summer long!
+Schedule a consultation today to discuss our options for minimally invasive procedures used in varicose and spider vein treatment.